The Potomac Hotel: Salamander Hotels

 On September 8, 2022, the hotel was sold by Mandarin Oriental Hotel Group for $139 million to private equity real estate manager Henderson Park, and Middleburg, Virginia-based Salamander Hotels & Resorts assumed management of the hotel, which was renamed Salamander Washington DC on September 13, 2022.
 Salamander and its founder and CEO, Sheila Johnson, had weighed other prospective deals in the District including at City Ridge, the redevelopment of Fannie Mae's former headquarters.

-Critical assessment
+The Potomac Hotel

+On August 5, 2026, Pyramid Global Hospitality assumed management of the hotel, and it was renamed The Potomac Hotel, operating as part of the Autograph Collection division of the Marriott International system.